DijiOfficial/SFML-Engine/README.md

 - Optimize **Timer class** by using a map or list to erase (stop) timers faster
 - Add `DelayUntilNextTick` function to the **Timer class**
 - Change `SetTimer` to take a `TimerHandle` parameter, assigning it instead of creating a new handle and returning it
+- Expand on the HUD system to allow the creation of different canvas and control over their render.
+On/Off and other.

 # <ins>**Conclusion**</ins>